hydrostaticcog/Client/README.md

 # FerrisChat Client

+# THIS CLIENT IS DEPRECATED!!
+PLEASE USE the [New Client](https://github.com/FerrisChat/Client)

 Fuck Discord's laggy, shitty, memory-eating client.
 It's a disgrace upon this world.

 Enter the world of Ferris!
 Ferris is here to save everyone from the hell that is Electron.